bikepit/bikepit/participate/index.md

 Once you have been to the shop a few times and enjoyed yourself, becoming a volunteer may be the next step.
 Volunteers have access to the shop during non-standard hours, participate in collective decision making, and make this space possible.
 Volunteers usually commit to staffing a program of their choice on a regular basis.
 The rewards are many, and you will make some great friends along the way!

 * __Donate to the space__
-We accept monetary donations to help us pay rent on the space, as well as keeping hard-to-salvage materials in stock.
-We also accept bicycles and bicycle parts.
+We accept bicycles and bicycle parts donations.
+This is how we are able to provide free access to parts during our programs.
+We also accept monetary donations to help us pay rent on the space, as well as keeping hard-to-salvage materials in stock.